Lum (Urusei Yatsura): Relationship with Ataru

-Lum is considered the embodiment of the struggle facing modern Japanese women: how to be independent and still fulfill the traditional role of loving wife and mother.
-While she is very independent minded, she continues to be supportive and loving of Ataru no matter what happens throughout the entire series.
+Lum is considered the embodiment of modern Japanese women's struggle: how to be independent and still fulfill the traditional role of loving wife and mother.
+While she is very independent-minded, she continues to be supportive and caring of Ataru no matter what happens throughout the series.
 Lum's relationship with Shinobu was initially very stormy, as Lum considered Shinobu to be Ataru's "mistress" and went to extraordinary lengths to disrupt the relationship between Ataru and Shinobu (including using her UFOs to jam Ataru and Shinobu's telephone calls and claiming that she was pregnant with Ataru's child).
-Eventually Shinobu realizes that Ataru really does love Lum and gives up on Ataru (eventually finding love with Inaba), and her and Lum's mutual hatred cools down into a somewhat terse friendship, though the two never do become close.
+Eventually, Shinobu realizes that Ataru really does love Lum and gives up on Ataru (eventually finding love with Inaba), and her and Lum's mutual hatred cools down into a somewhat terse friendship, though the two never do become close.
 Although Lum sees Mendou and Megane and his gang (Lum's Stormtroopers) as good friends and values their company, she does not return the affection they have for her, and makes it clear that she loves only her "Darling."